ying-tang/help-documentation/_neutron/network_ip_availability.md

 > neutron net-ip-availability-show ef5fb554-5e9b-4ab6-9fb4-0711c3c91e39
 ```

-You will get back something like this:
+You will get back a response similar to this one:

 ```
 +------------------------+-------------------------------------------------------------------------------------------------+